SiriusScaper/burger/README.md

 Node Express Handlebars app utilizing mysql for the DB

-This is an app that should allow manipulation of a MySQL table, but I can only get data to display.
-It should also be a heroku app, but I still don't know how to set that up on windows.
+This is an app that should allow manipulation of a MySQL table.
+Future refactoring will allow for the user to add an object to the sql db and change a value on it.
+This will render for the user via handlebars, express and using an ORM.